Harold L. Ickes: Secretary of the Interior

 Ickes served simultaneously in several major roles for Roosevelt.
 Although he was the Secretary of the Interior, he was better known to the public for his simultaneous work as the director of the Public Works Administration, where he directed billions of dollars of projects designed to lure private investment and provide employment during the depths of the Great Depression.
 His management of the PWA budget and his opposition to corruption earned him the name "Honest Harold."
-He regularly presented projects to Roosevelt for the President's personal approval, but also clashed no less often with FDR and other Cabinet colleagues, being noted for combativeness in debate.
+He regularly presented projects to Roosevelt for the President's personal approval, but also clashed no less often with Roosevelt and his Cabinet colleagues, being noted for combativeness in debate.

-Ickes' support of PWA power plants put increased financial pressure on private power companies during the Great Depression, which had both positive and negative effects.
-He tried to enforce the Raker Act against the city of San Francisco, an act of Congress that specified that because the dam at Hetch Hetchy Valley in Yosemite National Park was on public land, no private profit could be derived from the development.
-The city continued selling the power to PG&E, which then resold it at a profit.

 In 1937, Ickes expanded the boundaries of Yosemite National Park through a direct government purchase of a 7200 acre tract owned by the Yosemite Sugar Pine Company.
 This had the effect of ending large-scale commercial logging in the park.